rasteroid/gigaspaces-wiki-jekyll/xap102adm/ca-apm-introscope-reporter.markdown

 {% summary %}  {% endsummary %}

-# XAP - APM Introscope - Reference documentation

-[CA APM](http://www.ca.com/us/products/application-performance-management.aspx) is a complex tool that helps to monitor applications and react quickly when certain performance issues may occur.
+[CA APM](http://www.ca.com/us/products/application-performance-management.aspx) helps to monitor applications and react quickly when certain performance issues may occur.
 XAP provides many metrics like: processing units, spaces and machines that compose the grid.
 The metrics can be reported to Instroscope, so that its advanced features might be used to further analyze metrics data.

-XAP CA APM Introscope Reporter- it provides a way to send XAP related metrics to Introscope.
+XAP CA APM Introscope Reporter provides a way to send XAP related metrics to Introscope.

 # Features

-XAP-apm-introscope introduces the following features:
+XAP-CA APM-introscope introduces the following features:

 - reporting metrics to Introscope ([more details](#integration-details))
 - inserting hierarchy into metrics ([more details](#metrics-hierarchy))